ZeusWPI/events/README.md

 ## Development

 In development, no roles or permissions are required to access the application.
 However, only board members will be visible as organizers.

 Some modules require external API keys.
 The will fail to launch without them and by result the application will fail to start You can find each API key in the [example env file](./.env.example).
 If you don't have an API key you should remove the startup of the relevant module inside the [main file](./cmd/api/main.go).

+A more in depth explanation of `Events` can be found in the [internal README.md](/internal/README.md).

 ### Quickstart